Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

     .map(event => state => state.set("inputValue", event.target.value));
 ```

-To get a single state from our three streams we can use the `Observable.merge()`{:.js} operator.
-It creates a stream that emits all values from the given input observables blended together.
+The `Observable.merge()`{:.js} combination operator can be used to blend the streams together.
+It creates an observable that emits all values from all given input observables.

 In our case the new observable is a stream of reducer functions.
-We can use the `Observable.scan()`{:.js} operator to call each reducer function on the current state.
-When a new reducer function arrives we call it and return the new state.
+We can use the `Observable.scan()`{:.js} operator to call each reducer function on the game's current state.
+Each time a new reducer function arrives we return an updated Immutable.js collection.
 This happens on every click or input event.
-We will further explore this concept in the next part of this series.
+We'll further explore this concept in the next part of this series, but you can already test it in the CodePen.

 ```js
 const state = Rx.Observable